BestTimesToVisit.com Logo

 MRT (Mass Rapid Transit)

 Singapore's MRT is the backbone of its public transport, a clean, efficient, and extensive subway system connecting almost every corner of the island.
-It's perfect for getting between major attractions, business districts, and residential areas quickly.
+It's perfect for getting to major attractions, business districts, and residential areas quickly.

 Buses